-In 2006, TASCO expanded with the acquisition of Power Petroleum, a Mobil Distributorship encompassing North Eastern Victoria and South Easter New South Wales.
-Further expansion was gained with the acquisition in 2010 of local Caltex distributors business based in Wagga.
+The first major expansion began in 2006, with the acquisition of Power Petroleum, a Mobil Distributorship surrounding North Eastern Victoria and South Eastern New South Wales.
+Further expansion was gained in 2010 when we also acquired the local Caltex distributors business based in Wagga Wagga.

-In September 2016 TASCO experience further growth, taking over the operations of several Caltex Energy Depots across Northern Victoria, Southern NSW and Renmark in S.A.
+In September 2016 we experienced further growth, acquiring the operations of several Caltex Energy Depots across Northern Victoria, Southern NSW and Renmark in S.A.

 1956 – 1991

 The Business commenced in 1956 as a company (BP) run depot and then became a partnership called Lake & Johnston which delivered bulk fuel & lubricants around the Sunraysia area

 It was in 1973 that the next name change was made to Konini Pty Ltd.

 In 1982 Graham Lake made another change and further established Inland Oil as a BP distributer in Mildura.

 After the retirement of Graham Lake, Ross Lake became the Managing director of the company.

 This time the network was extended north to Broken Hill with the acquisition of B & S Petroleum.

 Along with a couple of retail sites, the Broken Hill depot supplies fuel for the wool and mining industries (amongst many others) in the Broken Hill area, as well as delivering bulk fuel as far north as Tibooburra and Cameron’s Corner at the junction of the NSW, SA & Queensland borders.